-In our opinion, the consolidated financial statements present fairly, in all material respects, the statement of financial position of Mega Uranium Ltd. as at September 30, 2016 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Mega Uranium Ltd. as at September 30, 2017 and 2016 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.